alicagank/VowSpace/README.md

 **New Features:**

-- Added new normalization methods: **Nearey I**, **Nearey II**, and **Bark Difference Metric**.
+- Added new normalization methods: **Nearey1**, **Nearey2**, and **Bark Difference Metric**.
 - Introduced additional scale conversion options: **Bark**, **Log**, **Mel**, and **ERB**.
-- Enabled the **NavigationToolbar** in Audio Analysis Tools, allowing users to:
+- Enabled the **NavigationToolbar** in Audio Analysis Tools, which allows users to:
-  – Zoom in on visualizations
+  – Zoom in/out
   – Change the color palette
   – Modify visualization settings
   – Save with different configurations
-- Introduced a brand-new, hand-drawn application icon.
+- Introduced a brand-new application icon that I drew myself. :)

 **Improvements:**

-- Modularized the previously monolithic codebase into well-structured, maintainable components.
+- Modularized the previously monolithic codebase into a more structured, maintainable components.
-- Enlarged the DataFrame Editor window for better visibility and usability.
+- Significantly improved the overall code organization.
-- Significantly improved the overall code organization for easier development and collaboration.
+- Made the DataFrame Editor window a bit larger for better visibility and usability.

 **Documentation:**